matthewidavis/PTZProxy/README.md

 # PTZOptics Cloud-Enabled Proxy

 A FastAPI-based proxy server with a desktop GUI (Tkinter) and a web interface to remotely control PTZOptics cameras over LAN.
-This project routes API requests from cloud clients to LAN devices, handling PTZ control commands and camera snapshot requests.
+This project routes API requests from cloud clients to LAN devices, handling PTZ control commands and camera snapshot requests while enabling remote access to the resources once properl set up.

 ## Overview